Husna Banu Khanam: Background

-Khanam was born in a Muslim family of British India (now Bangladesh) of Pabna District.
+Husna Banu Khanam Lohani was born into a renowned Bengali Muslim Khan Pathan family descended from the Lohani Pashtun tribe in Pabna District.
 Her father Abu Yusuf Mohammad Siddik Hossain Khan Lohani was a journalist and literary.
 Her Mother Fatema Lohani was a teacher.
 Two brothers, Fazle Lohani and Fateh Lohani were cultural figures.
 From childhood, she was interested in music and practiced regular music.
 Poet Golam Mostafa gave her a harmonium gift.
 When poet Kazi Nazrul Islam was speechless, she used to go to his home to listen to him.

 Education and career

 Khanam studied in Rokeya Sakhawat Memorial School.
 She continued her education even after she got married in class 7.
 In 1959, she completed her post-graduation in Philosophy from University of Dhaka and went to the United States with a scholarship.
 There she completed an MS in Arts and Crafts.
 When she returned from the United States, she joined as a professor at the Home Economics College in Dhaka.
 Alongside, she used to do journalism.
 She was the first Muslim film woman journalist and founder member of the Pakistan Journalist Association formed in 1967.
-SHe was in charge of the movie page of Begum Magazine.
+She was in charge of the movie page of Begum Magazine.